Just Add Soy

 Click here for Simply Soy Teaching Package.

-Animal agriculture is the soybean industry’s largest customer, and more than 90% of U.S. soybeans produced are used as a high-quality protein source for animal feed.
-About 70% of the soybean’s value comes from the meal, and 97% of U.S. soybean meal goes to feed livestock and poultry.
+Soy provides a complete, high-quality protein that is an important part of feed rations for pork, poultry, cattle, dairy, and even fish.
+In fact, animal agriculture is the soybean industry’s largest customer, with more than 90% of U.S. soybeans used as a high-quality protein source for animal feed.
+About 70% of the soybean’s value comes from the meal, and 97% of U.S. soybean meal is used to feed livestock and poultry.